sfior/CENevo/README.md

 02 Flowering time measurements for GWAS

+**Genome assembly tools**

+Scaffold and gene names used in the manuscript, and workflow to extract annotation for candidate loci

 **Genome scans**

 LSD scans for detecting loci under selection, and characterising genetic trade-offs, as parameterised under an empirically-informed continent-island model